tootal/pivoter/README.md

-This file contains the algorithm for counting all cliques according to the algorithm of Jain and Seshadhri, specified in "The power of pivoting for exact clique counting."
+These files contain the code for the algorithm for counting all cliques given by Jain and Seshadhri in "The power of pivoting for exact clique counting."
 (WSDM 2020).

 This code is a modified version of the code of quick-cliques-1.0 library for counting maximal cliques by Darren Strash (first name DOT last name AT gmail DOT com).